- Family and Parenting»

 Let's Just Sign the Damn Thing and Get Out of Here!

 I have attended dozens of IEP meetings at different times and in different roles: as a teacher and as a mother of a son with autism.
-Surprisingly enough, whether I attended as an educator or as a parent, the process felt the same: cold, bureaucratic, rushed, dehumanizing, and unproductive.
+Surprisingly enough, whether I attended as an educator or as a parent, the process felt the same: cold, bureaucratic, rushed, and unproductive.
 Instead of focusing on the child, we turned our attention to the IEP so we could get it signed – neat, tidy, and legally binding.
 Concern for the child, the parents, and the classroom teacher was sorely lacking.
 The question, therefore, is: How can we improve IEP meetings so they're more productive and compassionate?
+Here are five ways to humanize the process and get better results:

 1. Slow It Down.